 Prospecting might involve online research on sites like LinkedIn or Quora.
 It also might take place at conferences or industry events.
 Additionally, you can prospect by asking current clients or colleagues to refer individuals who might be interested in your product or service.

-2. Connect and qualify.
+2. Connect and qualify leads.

 The connect step of the sales process involves reps initiating contact with those early-stage leads to gather information.
-The second part of this step qualifying new leads — deciding whether or not they're a good-fit lead for your business and whether or not they'll likely move forward in the buyer's journey.
+The second part of this step is qualifying new leads — deciding whether or not they're a good-fit lead for your business and whether or not they'll likely move forward in the buyer's journey.

 - "What is your role within your company?"